baharkose/Online-StopWatch/README.md

 # Online-StopWatch

-this project is about online stopWatch.
-It is designed for kids and cat lovers. for stopWatch app, it is used interval function.
+This project is about online stopwatch.
+It is designed for kids and cat lovers.
+For the stopWatch app, it is used interval function.

 <div align=center>